Disability insurance riders explained

 Frequently asked questions about disability policy riders

-A rider is an optional provision in an insurance contract that provides added benefits or flexibility.
+A rider, such as a disability income rider, is an optional provision in an insurance contract that provides added benefits or flexibility.
 Most come with an added cost, but for others the cost is built into the price of the policy.

 Social Security Disability Insurance (or SSDI) is a part of your Social Security benefits.
 However, it is usually much harder to qualify for than a plan purchased individually or through work.
-Most SSDI applicants are rejected7 – and the disability income benefits are typically lower than with a private policy.
-That’s why many experienced professionals might say you shouldn’t rely on SSDI alone for income protection.
+Most SSDI applicants are rejected7— and the disability income benefits are typically lower than with a private policy.
+That’s why many experienced professionals might say you shouldn’t rely on social security disability benefits alone for income protection.

 Life insurance does not normally cover disability, but some life insurance policies have a disability rider that can replace a portion of your income if you lose your ability to earn a living due to illness or injury.